To enjoy your adventure to winter wonderland as best as possible it is inportant to not get cold!

 Take some warm gloves, a hat and a scarf with you to keep your face warm.
 It is also possible to buy these at our reception.
 Go for a pair of waterproof gloves with a warm liner inside.
 Choose a hat which covers your ears so they won’t freeze.
 Go for a practical scarf that you can pull over your face so you’re not strugeling with your scarf getting stuck between your layers.

 #5 Socks and boots

 Go for woolen socks and waterproof boots with a good grip, knowing you will be walking in snow everyday.
-It is important to have some extra space in your boots for the thick woolen socks.
+It is important to have some extra space in your boots for the woolen socks.
+Again it is important to avoid cotton socks.
+You can opt for bamboo or merino wool instead.
 What you find a lot here in Sweden are padded rubber boots.
 Some of them are perfect to -40°C. Some people choose Ice Bugs, which are grippy shoes with pins on the sole.
 Please note that you are not allowed to enter any shop or restaurant with these shoes (including ours) because they damage the floor and that they are not necessary here at all.
 A good pair of winter boots with grip are much more practical for a Swedish winter.

 My suitcase checklist: (week package edition)

-- 1 pair of regular socks / day
+- 1 pair of bamboo or merino wool socks / day

 - Warm walking shoes with a good profile for walking in snow / over ice